 Many older adults experience difficulties during transition for a variety of reasons.
 For example, patients in a hospital typically defer to their medical providers but upon discharge, many of these same patients are expected to assume a self-management role in recovery with little support or preparation.
 Also, health care providers and families may not realize the level of support a patient may need, especially if the patient has not returned to his or her original level of physical or cognitive health.

-Area Agencies on Aging have long recognized the seriousness of this issue and have been on the forefront of developing effective strategies to make smooth transitions more commonplace.
-A recent survey of more than half of the AAAs around the United States showed that more than 30 percent of AAAs have a care transitions program.
+Area Agencies on Aging (AAAs) have long recognized the seriousness of this issue and have been on the forefront of developing effective strategies to make smooth transitions more commonplace.
+USAging’s 2020 AAA National Survey tells us that 35 percent of responding AAAs have a care transitions program.

-The most frequently used care transitions strategies AAAs employ: working directly with the older adult’s family to improve planning; providing additional services including transportation, in-home care services and case management; and providing or paying for home modification.
-Some AAAs have also leveraged cutting-edge, mobile technologies to significantly reduce hospital readmissions, such as a tablet care coordination platform.
-Taken together, these services provide a well-rounded patient-centered approach that ensures that people transition throughout the continuum of care as smoothly as possible.
+The most frequently used care transitions strategies AAAs employ are: working directly with the older adult’s family to improve planning; providing additional services including transportation, in-home care services and case management; and providing or paying for home modification.
+Some AAAs have also leveraged cutting-edge, mobile technologies to significantly reduce hospital readmissions, such as a tablet-based care coordination platform.
+Taken together, these services provide a well-rounded person-centered approach that ensures that people transition throughout the continuum of care as smoothly as possible.

-- U.S. Administration on Aging’s Care Transitions Resources
+- U.S. Administration for Community Living: Evidence-Based Care Transitions Program Resources

-- Medication Management & Care Transitions Online Training Course (for professionals, created by USAging in partnership with Consumers Union)
+- Medication Management and Care Transitions Online Training Course (for professionals, created by USAging in partnership with Consumers Union)